The front of Leicester Central Station in February 2021 after its refurbishment.

 - November 21st 2009 - Added photographs at the site of Ruddington station in 1975 to the Old Photographs section.

-- November 17th 2009 - The section “Old Photographs - Leicester Central” has been split to give new section “Old Photographs - Around Leicester”, and photographs
+- November 17th 2009 - The section “Old Photographs - Leicester Central” has been split to give a new section “Old Photographs - Around Leicester”,

 - November 14th 2009 - Demolition of the Bowstring Bridge in Braunstone Gate is well underway.